roncli/LibWowAPI/README.markdown

  * Achievement criteria are now sorted by their OrderIndex property.
  * All public references to Side have been changed to Faction.
  * Refactored Character to use the guild basic info and emblem classes in the Guild namespace.
- * PvP data for the character profile has been updated to eliminate teams.
+ * PvP data for the character profile has been updated to eliminate teams and use the new brackets.
  * Moved TotalHonorableKills to the base character data to reflect the change made in the API.

 ## Classes